-This section reviews the GroundWork Monitor Event Console application.
+This page reviews the GroundWork Monitor application Event Console.

-The console window consists of basically two frames.
+The Event Console window consists of basically two frames.
 The left frame allows a user to select the type of events to view within the right frame.
 The right frame displays the list of events with dynamic columns and rows based on the selected filters.
-The right pane also allows for search parameters to be entered to display specific events.
-Referencing the image above, the Event Console features are outline in the table below.
+The right pane also allows for search parameters to be entered to display only those filtered events that match the search criteria.

 Figure: Event Console Screen Layout

 - Event Filters - This panel lists filters used to display specific events.
 System Filters are automatically generated for objects and groups in the system.
 Public Filters are predefined.
 Public Filters can be reloaded by selecting Reload next to Filter Events.
 This loads the filters from XML.

 - Event Console Tabs - This area contains the selected filtered events by tab (e.g. All Open Events).
 The New tab enables additional groups of filtered events to be displayed (e.g. NAGIOS).
 To remove a tab select red X symbol on the tab to be removed.

 - Search Events, Date-Time Range, and Update Label - These parameters enable users to search a list of events by Device, Messages, Severity, OpStatus, and MonStatus.
 Users can show specific date ranges by using either a _Preset option or specifying a Custom date range.
 The Update Label option is used to edit the default tab name to better match its contents.